CITY OF NEW RICHMOND

 Communications & Miscellaneous

-Alderman Montello moved to go into Closed Session per State Statute 19.85 (1)(c) to discuss Union Wages and Salaries, seconded by Alderman Kittel and carried.
+Alderman Montello moved to go into Closed Session per State Statute 19.85 (1)(e) - Potential Sale of City-Owned Property, seconded by Alderman Jackson and carried.

-Alderman Montello moved to approve the Police Union Contract as presented in Closed Session, seconded by Alderman Ard and carried.
+Alderman Montello moved to have our City Attorney draft the offer as discussed in Closed Session, seconded by Alderman Jackson and carried.
+Alderman Zajkowski voted no.

-Alderman Zajkowski moved to adjourn the meeting, seconded by Alderman Montello and carried.
+Alderman Ard moved to adjourn the meeting, seconded by Alderman Ard and carried.

 Tanya Batchelor, City Clerk